Chimney Replacement

 Leaks in a chimney can result in significant structural damage if left unaddressed.
 Common causes include cracks in the chimney structure, deteriorating mortar joints, or an improperly installed flashing.

 Fixing a chimney leak often involves identifying the source of the water intrusion and applying the appropriate repairs.
-This may include sealing cracks, replacing damaged mortar, or installing new flashing.
-Proper maintenance and annual inspections can help homeowners detect leaks before they become a major problem.
+This may include seal leaky chimney cracks, replacing damaged mortar, or installing new chimney flashing replacement.
+Proper maintenance and level 2 chimney inspection can help homeowners detect leaks before they become a major problem.
 Flashing is one of the most critical components in preventing chimney leaks.
 If the flashing around the base of the chimney is loose or rusted, water can easily seep in and cause rotting in adjacent walls or ceilings.
-Ensuring proper installation of high-quality metal flashing can significantly reduce the likelihood of leaks.
+Ensuring proper installation of high-quality metal flashing can significantly reduce the likelihood of roof leak repair around chimney.

 Creosote Buildup and the Risk of Chimney Fires